What’s Inside: A walking tour of charming Old Town Riga including all the best things to see and do.

 7 Awesome Things to See & Do in Riga

-Not surprisingly on this whirlwind adventure, we had just one night to spend in Riga and hoped to make the most of it.
+Not surprisingly on this whirlwind adventure, we have just one night to spend in Riga and hope to make the most of it.

 When time is short, I’m a big believer in starting at the top!